 Squats can be part of a program to help you run faster and jump higher.
-Strength-to-bodyweight ratio is a big factor in both of those things, and getting stronger in your lower body can help.
-For sports requiring power and explosiveness like football, basketball and volleyball, this is a tremendous benefit.
+The strength-to-bodyweight ratio is a big factor in both of those things, and getting stronger in your lower body can help.
+For sports requiring power and explosiveness like football, basketball, and volleyball, this is a tremendous benefit.

 Increase Whole-Body Muscle Mass

 Heavy squats, of course, stimulate muscular growth in your quads, hamstrings, and buttocks.
 But there is also a school of thought that suggests heavy compound movements like bench presses, military presses, and especially squats and deadlifts facilitate a post-workout burst of anabolic hormones like testosterone and HGH.
 This means the anabolic effect of a hard squat workout can help you add muscle all over your body, not just your legs.

 If you are a bodybuilder this is stellar news, but you probably already know that heavy compound lifts are the path to packing on muscle.
 In some respects, this is preaching to the choir.
 However, there are other populations who might benefit from squats and the accompanying bump in anabolic hormones.
 These include: